 Quite apart from the issue of transposing the pieces from the raw urban environment they were designed to challenge into a respectable art gallery, how do you overcome the logistical difficulties of transporting whole walls, sometimes quite sizable walls, and frequently holding up actual buildings across a continent and into a room or two, albeit rooms in the very large Central House of Artists, opposite Gorky Park and within the grounds of the sculpture park Muzeon?

 Luckily, many of Banksy’s better known works have been reproduced in (Mama understands) fairly limited, carefully authenticated prints.
 Which is the advantage of frequently working with stencils.
 So the exhibition consists of a number of these, borrowed back from their owners, and one or two sketches and similar, of the back of an envelope type.

-Which were usually of typical British street scenes, frequently in London, and Mama, who was overdue a visit back to the motherland at this point, was feeling quite homesick by the end of the show.
-At one point she actually forgot she was supposed to be looking for the (actually quite subtle) bit of graffiti and instead gazed at the buildings, the trees, the shops, the road signs, and the people, in undisguised longing for a few minutes.
+Which were usually of typical British street scenes, frequently in London.
+Mama, overdue a visit back to the motherland, was feeling quite homesick by the end of the show.
+At one point she actually forgot she was supposed to be looking for the (quite subtle) bit of graffiti and instead gazed at the buildings, the trees, the shops, the road signs, and the people, in undisguised longing for a few minutes.

 Other expats be warned.

 Also be warned that you are not the target audience for this show.

 The thing is, Mama would not have called herself an avid Banksy follower.
 But what with the fact that she and Banksy are somewhat of an age, a number of his works here seemed focused on her yoof, cycling as they do though the same topics any 20 something anarcho middle class leftie would have had an eye on back in the 90s.